 It was in the spring of A.D.
 2000 that I told a psychiatrist about the dozens of tics I had been having uninterruptedly since about 1971; not that having them as such was a major problem, but a few of the tics were causing ever more damage.
 In particular this concerned banging the teeth on each other (damage to teeth, molars, fillings, jaw joints, jaw muscles, tongue, cheeks, lips), and head shaking (neck muscles, spinal disks, brain, inside of the skull).
 Not meant here are tics whose damage is merely collateral, such as those that cause liquids to be spilled onto clothes or furniture while drinking, or glasses to be shattered on the kitchen unit while doing the dishes.
 The psychiatrist prescribed haloperidol to suppress the tics; a brief account follows.

-After one or two months, the dose was reduced to half a milligram a day, mainly because I felt I was getting too slow in my movements.
+After one or two months, the dose was reduced to half a milligram a day, mainly because I felt I was getting too slow, physically (some might call this "being tired").
 The effect on the tics remained.
 But again a month later, about three months after starting the treatment, the worst side-effect occurred: I became depressed.
-It must be noted I had been somewhat depressed before beginning with the pills already, but it got much worse at this point.
-The enclosure of the pills said that haloperidol may make a latent depression manifest (or words to that extent), and that is exactly what happened.
+It must be noted I had been somewhat depressed before starting with the pills already, but it got much worse at this point.
+The enclosure of the pills said that haloperidol may make a latent depression manifest, and that is exactly what happened.
 Around that time I stopped using the drug.

 It may be noted that I seem relatively sensitive to haloperidol, and therefore a rather low dose suffices.
-Sensitivity to a substance differs per individual and per substance.
+Sensitivity to a substance differs per individual and per substance, depending on one's genetic make-up.
 In hindsight, 1 mg a day was far too much to start with.

 For clarity, the tics include, but are not limited to: head shaking, rolling the eyes backward and blinking, pulling faces, violently banging the teeth on each other with brutal force ("awake bruxism"), coughing, throat clearing, various dry and wet throat sounds, swallowing air, shaking the hands and wrists, arm and shoulder movements, upper body movements, and various combinations from all of that.
 For further clarity it is pointed out that compulsions and obsessions are not tics, and therefore not mentioned here.